WHK (AM): Salem purchase and Christian radio

-In addition to the station's regular lineup of taped sermons and Christian music, nationally syndicated area pastor Alistair Begg aired daily on both WHK and WHK-FM.
+Syndicated sports talk aired as filler until the sale closed on September 2, 1996; Salem also announced WHK's transmitter site in Seven Hills would be upgraded.
+Salem then purchased WHLO and WTOF-FM in October 1996 and daytimer WCCD in March 1997; WTOF was subsequently converted to WHK-FM on June 13, 1997, simulcasting WHK on weekdays but with separate weekend programming.
+In addition to the station's lineup of taped sermons and Christian music, nationally syndicated area pastor Alistair Begg aired daily on WHK and WHK-FM.
 In October 1997, both stations broadcast live from the "Stand in the Gap" rally held by Promise Keepers.
+By 1998, the station added a daily talk show hosted by Eric Hogue, an area pastor.